 De Hoge Veluwe National Park operates a subsidy-independent operation.
-The vast majority of our income has been lost as a result of Covid-19.
-In order to continue to meet our payment obligations in the coming months and to continue to carry out the most necessary management, the Park has had to take drastic measures to reduce costs and where possible minimize or avoid them.
-Measures 1 and 4 below are an example of this.
+The vast majority of our income has been lost as a result of the Corona crisis.
+In order to continue to meet our payment obligations in the coming months and to continue to carry out essential management while preserving employment as much as possible, the Park has had to take drastic measures by reducing investment and other expenditure and minimizing or avoiding costs where possible.

-The vast majority of visitors respond positively and understandingly to our measures and to the limited opening.
-They also behave in an exemplary manner and observe the safety rules of the authorities.
+The vast majority of visitors behave exemplary and observe the Corona rules.
 We would like to thank them for that.
 The Park will remain open to you as long as it is financially feasible and permitted by the government.

-3. Everyone is requested to keep 1.5 meters apart.
+- Everyone is requested to keep a distance of 1.5 meters from each other.

 - For questions about the Coronavirus, we refer to the information from RIVM www.rivm.nl